 - The ability to work independently.
 You’re not just a digital nomad: you’re a remote worker (whether freelance or employed).
 You need to take your work seriously.
 You need to be proactive and disciplined: your clients and your company are counting on you.
 They won’t be looking over your shoulder.
 Additionally, they won’t accept many excuses for not handing in work on time or being communicative.

 You must either have these traits or be willing to develop them.
-If you’ve never travelled much, then this lifestyle will be a big change from what you already know.
+If you’ve never traveled much, then this lifestyle will be a big change from what you already know.

 The first (basic) steps to becoming a digital nomad